Need a trusted EOR partner in India? Reach out now!

 In this article, we'll break down key cultural characteristics, strengths, and challenges to help you navigate and succeed in India’s dynamic work environment.

 Understanding the key traits of Indian work culture is crucial for building successful teams in the country.
-Based on our experience of helping US businesses manage their remote employees in India, here are five defining characteristics you need to know:
+Based on our experience of helping US businesses manage their remote employees in India, here are seven defining characteristics you need to know:

 In Indian workplaces, hierarchical structures are common, where seniority and authority play key roles in decision-making.
 Employees tend to defer to their managers or senior professionals, and decisions are typically made at the top levels of the organization.
 This respect for authority stems from cultural values that prioritize age, experience, and rank.